momentum-team-6/BigDjangoProject/README.md

 "Flipping" a card (you don't have to animate a card flip, although if you do, that's very cool) will almost certainly require JavaScript.

 You could have a page load in between cards and reduce your amount of JavaScript.
 Depending on how you do this, it could also record success or failure, eliminating most of your JavaScript.

+_For either project, follow the instructions for the [Django Project Template](https://github.com/momentumlearn/django-project-template), making sure you start from an empty directory._